usamacjs/find-an-artist/README.md

 ## About the app and my approach

-It is an app that allows users to search artists and their upcoming events.
+It is a React app that allows users to search artists and their upcoming events.

 I have kept the layout very simple, sticking to the wireframes provided.
 Although I did add some colors and styling of my own to make the app look more lively.